WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-12-13-azure-arc-getting-started.md

 description: Azure Arc is a bridge to the cloud to project your on-premise, or in another cloud, resources into Azure and allows you to use Azure features for these resources.
 ---

-Today, many companies use cloud services but there is also still a big group of companies that can't use cloud services for various reasons.
-Modern software becomes more and more complex and therefore managing your applications in your own data center becomes quite daunting.
-This is where Azure Arc comes into play to help you to administer your on-premise, or multi-cloud applications and also helps you to govern your data.
+Today, many companies use cloud services, but there is also still a sizeable group of companies that can't use cloud services for various reasons.
+Modern software becomes more and more complex and, therefore, managing your applications in your own data center becomes quite daunting.
+This is where Azure Arc comes into play to help you administer your on-premise, or multi-cloud applications and also helps you to govern your data.

 Over the next couple of posts, I will dive into Azure Arc and show you how it can enable you to modernize and manage your on-premise applications and databases.
 Today, I would like to give you an overview of the features, pricing, and capabilities of Azure Arc.

-## What is Azure Arc
+## What is Azure Arc?

 Azure Arc helps you to govern and manage your on-premise and multi-cloud applications.
 It offers the following features to do so: